Culture and Education in Ecuador

 - Online Application

-- EDUC 274: Special Topics in Education - Culture and Education in Ecuador
+- EDUC 274 Q Special Topics in Education: Ecuador

-EDUC 270: Informal Science Teaching.
-3 credits (prereq: None) (3) This course is designed to introduce students to the world of informal science education, or science taught in non-school settings such as museums, state parks, environmental education centers, and zoos.
+EDUC 270 Q Informal Science Teaching: Teaching Science in Non-school Settings.
+(3 credits).
+(Prereq: none).
+This course is designed to introduce students to the world of informal science education, or science taught in non-school settings such as museums, state parks, environmental education centers, and zoos.
 This course will include, among other topics, the study of environmental education curricula, zoology education, and methods of implementation.
 The course is designed for those who have had little or no professional preparation in education courses, but are interested in learning how to communicate scientific information to children and the public.
 At the conclusion of the course, students will be able to present education information from fields including herpetology (reptiles and amphibians), entomology (insects), and marine sciences to children and the general public.
 The focus of the course will be on informal educational experiences.
+Satisfies New Core Skills - Human and Social Behavior.

 Instructor: Catherine Scott

 Students will stay in double rooms at a local hotel in Cumbaya.
-Breakfast is included with hotel and lunch will also be provided each full day in Ecuador.
+Breakfast is included with hotel, and lunch will be provided each full day in Ecuador.

 Dr. Catherine Scott, Assistant Professor, Early Childhood, Elementary and Literacy Education